Skip to Content

 Form height issues after URL update

 When AttributionHub updates the iframe src, the iframe reloads.
-If you use Jotform’s auto-height script, it should adjust the iframe height after reload.
-If the height does not update, check that Jotform’s handleIFrameMessage script is loaded on the page.
+If you use Jotform’s auto-height script, it should re-adjust after the reload.
+If the height doesn’t update, make sure Jotform’s handleIFrameMessage script is loaded on the page.